ArchiveBox/docs/Docker.md

 # create a folder to store your data (can be anywhere)
 mkdir ~/archivebox && cd ~/archivebox

-# download the compose file
+# download the compose file into the directory
 curl -fsSL 'https://docker-compose.archivebox.io' > docker-compose.yml
 # (shortcut for getting https://raw.githubusercontent.com/ArchiveBox/ArchiveBox/main/docker-compose.yml)